lnclusion of the Bailiwick of Jersey in the UK-EU Trade and Economic Cooperation Agreement ('TECA')

 Inclusion of the Bailiwick of Jersey in the UK-EU Trade and Economic Cooperation Agreement ('TECA')

 On 27 December 2020, the States Assembly voted to approve, in principle, Jersey's participation in the TECA.
-This vote was subject to a 90-day 'cooling off' period, to expire on 31 March 2021, during which time Jersey may terminate its involvement in the TECA.
-The proposition adopted by the States Assembly, as amended, instructs the Panel to present a report to the States Assembly prior to the expiry of the 90-day 'cooling off' period, for States Members to consider its findings.
+This vote was subject to a 90-day 'cooling off' period, to expire on 31 March 2021, during which time Jersey could terminate its involvement in the TECA.
+The proposition adopted by the States Assembly, as amended, instructed the Panel to present a report to the States Assembly prior to the expiry of the 90-day 'cooling off' period, for States Members to consider its findings.

 Terms of reference